Year 4

 Reading

-Our class text, on which our daily reading sessions are based, is ‘Wolf Brother’ by Michelle Paver.
+Our class text, on which our daily reading sessions are based, is ‘Secrets of a Sun King’ by Emma Carroll.
 We begin each week by learning the definitions of new vocabulary coming up in the text and recap on these each day.
 We then read the text together and work on a range of tasks focussing on author choice, vocabulary, compare, contrast and comment, retrieval, inference, summary and prediction.
+We also read a non fiction text each Friday and work on our retrieval skills to write P.E paragraphs.
+This half term we are reading The Story of Tutankhamun by Patricia Cleveland-Peck.

 English